violet-hong/violet-hong.github.io/research.md

 # Research

-My work focuses on

 ## Research Directions
--
+- will update soon!

 ## Literature Notes

-Structured syntheses of papers that shape how I think about GI biology.
+Structured breakdown of papers that I read and are crucial to my studies.
-These emphasize conceptual integration and open questions rather than paper-by-paper summary.
+These notes aim to establish conceptual integration by deep-diving into individual articles.

 → [All literature notes](literature/literature_index.md)